snookca/nook/posts/macallan-25.md

 The packaging is lovely.
 A wooden case held closed with magnets opens up to a liner describing the whisky and two wooden slats holding the bottle in place.

-On my first opening of the bottle, I gave a pour, added some water, and let it breath for a bit.
+On my first opening of the bottle, I gave a pour, added some water, and let it breathe for a bit.

 On the nose, a definite maple syrup smell comes through but on the palate, I find the taste rather muted and underwhelming.